Act now. Be lead safe

 • Put up warning signs that alert others to potential lead hazards.

-• Clean up and secure the work area daily.
+• Clean up and close off the work area daily.

-• Clean up all work areas when the work is complete and before taking down the plastic sheets.
+• Clean up all work areas before taking down the plastic sheets when the work has been completed.

 • The supervisor must perform a cleaning verification procedure to ensure the cleaning was done properly.
 If the work area has been adequately cleaned, a clean wet disposable cloth (like a Swiffer) should not pick up any signs of dirt when run along the walls, windowsills, or floors of the work area.